Jamie Roberts

 Jamie Huw Roberts (born 8 November 1986) is a Welsh former professional rugby union player who played as a centre.

 Beginning in 2005, Roberts played for Cardiff RFC, Cardiff Blues, Racing Métro, Cambridge University, Harlequins, Bath, the Stormers, the Dragons and the Waratahs.
-He retired from professional rugby in 2022, having won 94 caps for Wales between 2008 and 2017 and three for the British & Irish Lions on their tours to South Africa in 2009 and Australia in 2013.
+He won 94 caps for Wales between 2008 and 2017 and three for the British & Irish Lions on their tours to South Africa in 2009 and Australia in 2013.

-Since his retirement from professional rugby in 2022, Roberts has qualified as a physician.
+Roberts qualified as a medical doctor in parallel with his rugby career, and since his retirement from professional rugby in 2022 he has started practising as a physician.

 Rugby career

 Early career

 Roberts represented Wales at all levels between Under-16 and Under-21.
 He was part of the Under-21 team that won the Six Nations Grand Slam in 2005.
 During the 2005–06 season, he represented Cardiff RFC.
 He played 11 times and scored five tries.
 In the 2006–07 season, he sustained a shoulder injury but recovered to play 17 times and score 10 tries for his amateur club.